Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 **Rendering Layer Mask**

 Unity adds this render target to the G-buffer layout when the Use Rendering Layers option is enabled (URP Asset, **Lighting** > **Use Rendering Layers**).

 Using Rendering Layers might have an impact on the GPU performance.
-For more information, see the page [Rendering Layers](../features/rendering-layers.md#performance).
+For more information, refer to the documentation on [Rendering Layers](../features/rendering-layers.md#performance).

 **Depth as Color**